parkan/sheltie/README.md

 * [License](#license)

 ## Changes from Lassie
-- Sheltie **does not support Bitswap**, see https://github.com/filecoin-project/lassie/pull/512
+- Sheltie is **HTTP-only** (no Bitswap, no Graphsync)
 - Sheltie **uses delegated routing V1 API** to find providers instead of legacy IPNI, see https://github.com/filecoin-project/lassie/issues/489
-- options for cascading have been removed (controlled by the delegated routing instance) and `filter-protocols` is used for protocol selection
-- [IN PROGRESS] Sheltie uses **streaming output** to reduce disk uage and **does not support arbitrary selectors**, see https://github.com/filecoin-project/lassie/issues/108
-- [IN PROGRESS] Sheltie will **reconstruct DAGs across HTTP providers** instead of bailing out on unexpected CAR stream termination
+- Sheltie **reconstructs DAGs across HTTP providers** via per-block fallback when a provider returns an incomplete CAR

 This project is a fork of Protocol Labs’s Lassie (https://github.com/filecoin-project/lassie) under Apache 2.0/MIT.

 ## Overview

-Sheltie is an optimized retrieval client for Filecoin.
-She specializes in highly performant retrievals via HTTP (Trustless Gateway transport) and also supports Graphsync.
-Large graphs can be streamed from multiple providers.
+Sheltie is a retrieval client for Filecoin/IPFS using the HTTP Trustless Gateway protocol.
+It attempts whole-DAG retrieval first, then falls back to per-block fetching when providers have partial content.
+This allows fetching data split across multiple providers (e.g., one has directory nodes, another has leaf blocks).

 ## Installation